 Audio from a Movie normalized to 0 dBFS

-Automatic Volume Control, enabled in Preferences / Effects window, can be a perfect solution here.
+Automatic Volume Control, enabled in the Preferences / Effects window, can be a perfect solution here.
 Voices in the beginning become hearable and distinctive, and the gain of the part with shots is lowered.

 Audio from a Movie normalized to 0 dBFS<br> with Automatic Volume Control